-In its history, the group has shown the most resilient growth path in the sector (+4% year-on-year also in 2009).
-The 3Q24 organic sales growth of 11.3% compared to the weighted average organic growth equal to zero for the European luxury sector.
-Hermès once again demonstrates the superior growth profile of its business model.
+In its history, the group has shown the most resilient growth path in the sector (+6% yoy LFL also in 2009).
+The 3Q24 organic sales growth of 11.3% compared to the weighted average organic growth equal to zero for the European luxury sector ex-Hermès once again demonstrates the superior growth profile of its business model.